 The certification relates to the Participant Notice requirement for the plan year preceding the premium payment year.
-Thus, the certification on the 2003 premium form relates to the Participant Notice for the 2002 plan year, not the 2003 plan year.
-A Participant

-Notice for the 2002 plan year may have been required if either (1) a variable rate premium (VRP) was payable for the 2002 plan year, or (2) a VRP would have been payable for the 2002 plan year if the required interest rate for calculating the VRP (explained in B.7., p.
-15) had been 85 percent (rather than 100 percent) of the 30-year Treasury rate.
+Thus, the certification on the 2004 premium form relates to the Participant Notice for the 2003 plan year, not the 2004 plan year.
+A Participant Notice for the 2003 plan year may have been required if either (1) a variable-rate premium (VRP) was payable for the 2003 plan year, or (2) a VRP would have been payable for the 2003 plan year if the required interest rate for calculating the 2003 VRP had been 85 percent of the annual yield on 30-year Treasury securities for the calendar month preceding the calendar month in which the 2003 premium payment year began.

 You must check box (a), (b), or (c).
-If you check box (c) (e.g., because a required Participant Notice was not issued or was issued late), you must attach an explanation and check the box in item 18 of Form 1.
+If you check box (c) (e.g., because a required Participant Notice was not issued or was issued late), you must attach an explanation and check the box in item 18.